-The Moscow Wellness Recovery Action Planning (WRAP) group meets every Wednesday throughout the year from 4pm-5pm at the 1912 Building in Moscow, ID.
-This WRAP group is a place for people who experience mental health challenges and for those who care about them to receive support and education.
+The Moscow Wellness Recovery Action Planning (WRAP) group meets every Wednesday throughout the year from 4pm-5pm.
+Meetings are currently held via Zoom.
+Contact to register and receive the zoom link.
+The WRAP group is a place for people who experience mental health challenges and for those who care about them to receive support and education.
 For example, weekly topics include:

 Taking responsibility for wellness:

 Stress reduction and relaxation methods

 Sadly, Idaho is ranked 49th in the nation for its mental health services.
 The WRAP group combats this statistic and provides individuals in the Moscow area with a supportive and friendly environment where people can receive ongoing, free support among peers and learn new skills to live a healthy lifestyle.

 Five key recovery concepts provide the foundation of effective recovery work:

 Hope – People who experience mental health difficulties get well, stay well and go on to meet their life dreams and goals.

 Personal Responsibility – It’s up to you, with the assistance of others, to take action and do what needs to be done to keep yourself well.